madcitymultimedia/wpseo-news/README.md

 Enhancements:

 * Adds News to the Yoast SEO sidebar in the Elementor editor and the block editor.
 * Merges the `Exclude from News sitemap` and the `Googlebot-News index` settings from the News meta box into one setting: `Exclude this post from Google News`.
+Because both settings served the same purpose, to exclude your content from the News sitemap.
 * Removes the `Default genre` setting from the News sitemap and settings because Google no longer supports `Genres` for articles in Google News.

 Other: